 Following what has probably been the most difficult year in many people’s lives so far it was no surprise to see that mental health was revealed to currently be a larger worry for most Americans than obesity, with eight in ten (83%) of those surveyed sharing that they have struggled with their mental health in 2020, whereas 44% confirmed they are worried about obesity and being overweight.

-We hope our findings prove insightful and the results help motivate anyone looking to improve their health in 2021.
+We hope our findings prove insightful and the results help motivate anyone looking to improve their health.